tessel/hardware/modules-overview.md

 ##### Notes

 *  This is a "double-wide" module and it *can* use both ports if its jumpers in the top left corner are connected.
-When connected, G3 is an interrupt which fires when a call or SMS is received and G1 and G2 are a debug UART port (115200 baud only) used to update the SIM900's firmware.
+When connected, G3 is an interrupt controlled by the SIM900 which fires when a call or SMS is received.
+G1 and G2 are a debug UART port (115200 baud only) used to update the SIM900's firmware.
 SPI and I2C are unused.
-More documentation will be made available for this soon.
-*  Selectable power source via jumper in top right corner: 3.3 V from Tessel or external power regulated to (3.3 + 5% trim) V. The latter is recommended if possible.
+*  The module's power source is selectable via the jumper in top right corner: 3.3 V from Tessel or external power regulated to (3.3 + 5% trim) V. The latter is recommended if possible.
 *  The onboard (3.3 + 5% trim) V regulator is rated to 3 A and an absolute max of 17 V in.
-*  Current consumption peaks during transmission and is dependent on output signal power
+*  Current consumption peaks during transmission and is dependent on output signal power.
-*  Replacement antennas will be available in the store
+*  Replacement antennas will be available in the store.
 *  Bring your own SIM card.
-(We used one from an AT&T GoPhone)
+(We used one from an AT&T GoPhone).
-*  Separate mic and headphone jacks (3.5 mm)
+*  Separate mic and headphone jacks (3.5 mm).

 #### Infrared

-Communicate and command household electronics
+Communicate with and command household electronics using IR light

 ##### Quick overview: